 Hell Island is a novella that fits in between Scarecrow and Scarecrow and the Army of Thieves (alternatively titled, Scarecrow Returns) in Matthew Reilly’s Scarecrow series, filling in the reader on the details of Shane Schofield’s first mission after the events in Scarecrow.

 We encourage you to buy books from a local bookstore.
 If that is not possible, please use the links on the page and support us.
 Thank you.

 At 115 pages, the novella is small, but like most of Reilly’s works, it packs a punch.
 The plot?

-However, Hell Island has a simple, glaring problem – it’s size.
-Not only is a 115 page novella, the font is quite frankly rather large as compared to that in his other books.
-These two elements combined means that the story is at best limited, which results in necessary compromises.
+However, Hell Island has a simple, glaring problem – its size.
+Not only is it a 115-page novella, but the font is also quite frankly rather large compared to that in his other books.
+These two elements combined mean that the story is at best limited, which results in necessary compromises.
 Hell Island introduces characters that would be better with development, and a story that would be better served if it had been given space to develop – this isn’t a full-length novel waiting to be born by any chance, but by making it as short a novella as he does, Reilly does his story a disservice.
 Another 100 pages or so would have been ideal.

-Recommended Age Group: for the whole series would be 18 years.
+Recommended Age Group: the whole series would be 18 years.

-Rishika Aggarwal is 23-year old perpetual student, writing poetry in between work and literary theory.
+Rishika Aggarwal is a 23-year-old perpetual student, writing poetry in between work and literary theory.
 You can find her reading, arguing about books with Sakhi, on tumblr, or on Gumroad, selling her all together amazing works.
 An edited version of this review first appeared on the reviewer’s Goodreads page.